Wakefern Food Corporation

 Wakefern Food Corporation is an American company that was founded in 1946 and is based in Keasbey, New Jersey.
 It is the largest retailers' cooperative group of supermarkets and the fourth-largest cooperative of any kind in the United States.
 Wakefern was the largest private employer in New Jersey in 2018, with 40,200 employees.
-As of 2021, Wakefern has fifty member companies who own and operate 362 supermarkets, under the brands of ShopRite, Price Rite Marketplace, The Fresh Grocer, Dearborn Market, Gourmet Garage, and Fairway Market in New Jersey, New York, Connecticut, Pennsylvania, Maryland, Delaware, Massachusetts, New Hampshire, Rhode Island, and Virginia.
-As of September 2022, Wakefern members owned 365 supermarkets.
+As of 2023, Wakefern has 48 member companies who own and operate 365 supermarkets, under the ShopRite, Price Rite Marketplace, The Fresh Grocer, Dearborn Market, Gourmet Garage, and Fairway Market brands in New Jersey, New York, Connecticut, Pennsylvania, Maryland, Delaware, Massachusetts, New Hampshire, and Rhode Island.

 History

 Meaning of the Wakefern name

-The name "Wakefern" is a portmanteau of the founders' names: W for Louis Weiss, A for Sam and Al Aidekman, K for Abe Kesselman, E for Leo Eisenberg, and FERN for Dave Fern, although the company adopted the name ShopRite for its stores in 1951.
+The name "Wakefern" is a portmanteau of the founders' names: W for Lawrence Weiss, A for Sam and Alex Aidekman, K for Abe Kesselman, E for Leo Eisenberg, and FERN for Dave Fern, although the company adopted the name ShopRite for its stores in 1951.